samanthaandrews/505-React-Meetup/README.md

 * Stay up to date on our monthly meetings.
 The day of the week changes, but plan for 6pm-8pm.

 ## :open_file_folder: Start your first React project today! :open_file_folder:
 Use create-react-app and start building immediately.
-Check out our [presentation slides](../master/meetup-1-build-your-first-react-project.pdf) from our first meetup to build a simple chat app.
-We will continue to build on this app at future meetups.
+Check out our [presentation slides](../master/505-react-slides.pdf) from our first meetup to build a simple chat app.
+We continue to build on these slides each month.
+Last updated 11/24/18.

-The chat app we started building on 8/29/18 is linked [here](https://github.com/samanthaandrews/505-react-meetup-chat-app)!
+* The chat app we started building on 8/29/18 is linked [here](https://github.com/samanthaandrews/505-react-meetup-chat-app).
+* The trivia app we started building on 11/19/18 is linked [here] (https://github.com/samanthaandrews/505-react-trivia-app).

 ## :books: Recommended Resources :books:
 * [You Don't Know JS - free books!](https://github.com/getify/You-Dont-Know-JS/blob/master/README.md)